 Introduction

 The relationship between the acid dissociation constant (Ka) and its logarithmic counterpart (pKa) is a cornerstone of acid–base chemistry.
-Whether you are a high‑school student tackling equilibrium problems, an undergraduate preparing for organic synthesis, or a professional chemist interpreting buffer capacities, mastering the conversion between Ka and pKa is essential.
+Also, whether you are a high‑school student tackling equilibrium problems, an undergraduate preparing for organic synthesis, or a professional chemist interpreting buffer capacities, mastering the conversion between Ka and pKa is essential.
 This article explains how to convert Ka to pKa, why the conversion matters, and how to apply it in real‑world calculations.
-By the end, you will be able to move smoothly between these two forms, interpret their meaning, and avoid common pitfalls that can lead to errors in laboratory work or exam answers.
+By the end, you will be able to move easily between these two forms, interpret their meaning, and avoid common pitfalls that can lead to errors in laboratory work or exam answers.

 What Are Ka and pKa?